Martin-Justin/martin-justin.github.io/content/research.md

 ## Recent talks

+- October 2022: Is explainability necessary for trustworthiness?
+Ethical Challenges of Artificial Intelligence and New Technologies, University of Ljubljana.

-[October 2022] Opacity and understanding in artificial neural networks: a philosophical perspective.
+- October 2022: Opacity and understanding in artificial neural networks: a philosophical perspective.
 Slovenian Cognitive Science Conference 2022.
 Institut “Jožef Štefan”, Ljubljana.

-[December 2021] Mill and Whewell on discovery and proof of scientific theories.
+- December 2021: Mill and Whewell on discovery and proof of scientific theories.
 The 8th TMU Student Philosophy Conference.
 Tarbiat Modares University, Iran (given online).

-[September 2021] The Concept of Gestalt in Merleau-Ponty’s Philosopy.
+- September 2021: The Concept of Gestalt in Merleau-Ponty’s Philosopy.
 International Conference of Undergraduate Research 2021.
 Monash University, Australia (given online).

 ## Other